 November 15, 1966: Gen. Earle Wheeler, Chairman of the Joint Chiefs of Staff, addressed a gathering at Brown University and approximately 60 students walk out to protest his defense of U.S. involvement in Vietnam.
 Some of those who remained shouted and heckled Wheeler, while others attempted to storm the stage.
 Outside, over 100 students continued the protest.
 (Wheeler article) (see Dec 12)

 March for Peace in Washington, DC

-November 15, 2008: The Code Talkers Recognition Act of 2008 was signed into law by President George W. Bush, which recognized every Native American code talker who served in the US military during WWI or WWII with a Congressional Gold Medal for his tribe (to be retained by the Smithsonian Institution), and a silver medal duplicate to each code talker.
+November 15, 2008: President George W. Bush signed The Code Talkers Recognition Act of 2008 into law.
+The Act recognized every Native American code talker who served in the US military during WWI or WWII with a Congressional Gold Medal for his tribe (to be retained by the Smithsonian Institution) and a silver medal duplicate to each code talker. (see February 14, 2011)

 Yale University admits women